IJuanTM/simpl/add-ons/auth/README.md

 #### Controllers

 In the `AuthController.php` file you can find the code for the user system.
-The functions here are used in mutiple different pages in the add-on.
+The functions here are used in multiple different pages in the add-on.
 The `MailController.php` file contains the code for sending emails.
 The `FormController.php` file contains the code for a form alert that is displayed to show the user information about the form submission.

 In the `AppController.php` file is a line of code you will need to add in the exising `AppController.php` of your project.
 Add this above the call to create a new `PageController` object.
 This line is for checking if the user has a remember me cookie set and if this one is not expired yet.
 If so, the user will be logged in automatically.